blahosyl/enlightened-publishing/README.md

 The [first image](https://raw.githubusercontent.com/blahosyl/academic-publishing/main/assets/images/lots-of-paper-grayscale.webp) shows a huge pile of papers stacked in a haphazard fashion, symbolising the large amout of academic publications on the one hand, and the multitude of journals and publishers on the other hand.

-The [second image](https://raw.githubusercontent.com/blahosyl/academic-publishing/main/assets/images/frustrated-grayscale.webp) shows a person in front of a computer in a frustrated pose, illustrating an frequent reaction to the current state of affairs in academic publishing.
+The [second image](https://raw.githubusercontent.com/blahosyl/academic-publishing/main/assets/images/frustrated-grayscale.webp) shows a person in front of a computer in a frustrated pose, illustrating a frequent reaction to the current state of affairs in academic publishing.
 I chose a picture of a female-read person of color, as these groups are underrepresented in academia (and in general).

 ##### Solutions

 The Solutions subsection features colored images, only slightly tinted with the website's light main color.

 The [first image](https://raw.githubusercontent.com/blahosyl/academic-publishing/main/assets/images/library.webp) shows a modern, spacious, brightly lit library, symbolising a more open and more efficient future to come.
-This picture also illustrates the multitude of information and aptitudes that can be acquired at this workshop.
+This picture also illustrates the multitude of information and aptitudes that can be acquired during this workshop.

 The [second image](https://raw.githubusercontent.com/blahosyl/academic-publishing/main/assets/images/presentation.webp) shows the client on stage, giving a speech, in a dynamic and engaging pose.
 This evokes a sense of participating in the workshop given by the client.